zkreations/docs/content/1.0/starting.en.md

 weight: 1
 ---

-Hello! this is an example of your new documentation.
+Hello!
+This is a markup example of your new documentation.
 I made this project to easily document my own projects, but I thought it would be great to share it, so you will save the time it took me to learn everything that finally, resulted in this documentation.
 I hope you do a lot of work!

 ## Features